mmgalushka/bootwrap/README.md

 ~$ pip install -i https://test.pypi.org/simple/ bootwrap
 ```

-<p style="color: orange"><strong>Note:</strong> The Bootwrap is currently deployed using TestPyPI – which is a separate instance of the Python Package Index.
-This allows us to test distribution before moving this package to the real index.</p>
+_Please note, The Bootwrap is currently deployed using TestPyPI – which is a separate instance of the Python Package Index.
+This allows us to test distribution before moving this package to the real index_

 ## A Simple Example